sage-code/maj/nouns.md

 ## Nouns

 Nouns are words representing objects, persons or places.
 Nouns have a root form that is invariant and a coda that can change.

-* Most nouns are ending with `a` that can change into `e`.
 When a noun is ending with `e` it represents plural.

 * Most nouns have 2 syllables.
-More rare nouns can have 1 or 3 syllable but never 4 syllable.
+More rare nouns can have syllable;
+* Most nouns are ending with `a` that can change into `e`;
+* Some nouns are ending with `y` that can also change into `e`;

 **examples:**